openharmony/docs/en/application-dev/ui/arkts-common-components-xcomponent.md

     // Parse the NativeXComponent instance.

     OH_NativeXComponent_Callback callback;
     callback->OnSurfaceCreated = OnSurfaceCreatedCB; // Invoked when a surface is successfully created.
-You can obtain the handle to the NativeWindow instance from this event. callback->OnSurfaceChanged = OnSurfaceChangedCB; // Invoked when the surface changes.
-You can obtain the NativeWindow handle and XComponent change information from this event. callback->OnSurfaceDestroyed = OnSurfaceDestroyedCB; // Invoked when the surface is destroyed.
+You can obtain the handle to the native window from this event. callback->OnSurfaceChanged = OnSurfaceChangedCB; // Invoked when the surface changes.
+You can obtain the native window handle and XComponent change information from this event. callback->OnSurfaceDestroyed = OnSurfaceDestroyedCB; // Invoked when the surface is destroyed.
 You can release resources in this event. callback->DispatchTouchEvent = DispatchTouchEventCB; // Invoked when a touch event occurs.
 You can obtain the touch event information from this event.